-The pork belly was tender, flavorful and its friend rice is the perfect sidekick.
+The pork belly was tender and flavorful, and its fried rice is the perfect sidekick.
 I appreciated the crunch pork rinds that topped the dish.
-Hubby is on keto and he broke his diet for this.
+Hubby is on keto, and he broke his diet for this.
 After that, it was downhill for him.

 If you would prefer something else, you can get the shrimp and grits too.

 Holiday Duets: CRANBERRY SANGRIA